GauriV1/Click-MVP1/README.md

    ```

 3. The frontend will automatically use the serverless function endpoint
 4. No changes to the frontend code are needed

+## Contributing

+1. Fork the repository
+2. Create your feature branch (`git checkout -b feature/amazing-feature`)
+3. Commit your changes (`git commit -m 'Add some amazing feature'`)
+4. Push to the branch (`git push origin feature/amazing-feature`)
+5. Open a Pull Request

+## License

+This project is licensed under the MIT License - see the LICENSE file for details.

+## Acknowledgments

+- Finnhub for providing market data
+- Grok AI for investment recommendations
+- All contributors who have helped shape this project